Statistical analysis of self-similar conservative fragmentation chains: Main results

-for $s < \max\{N,\kappa_2-1\}$ and $\sigma \varepsilon^{-3}$ remains bounded. \end{theorem} A proof of the (near)-optimality in the sense of the lower bound Definition \ref{lowerbound} and in the spirit of Theorem \ref{lowerparametric} is presumably a delicate problem that lies beyond the scope of the paper.
-More in Section \ref{discussion nonparametric}.
+A proof of the (near) optimality, in the sense of the lower bound Definition \ref{lowerbound} and in the spirit of Theorem \ref {lowerparametric}, is presumably a delicate problem that lies beyond the scope of the paper; see Section~\ref{discussion nonparametric}.